1995–96 Houston Rockets season: Off-season

+Regular season

-The Rockets got off to a fast start by winning ten of their first eleven games of the regular season.
-However, injuries would be an issue all year, as Clyde Drexler only played 52 games due to knee and ankle injuries, while Sam Cassell only played 61 games due to elbow and foot injuries, and Mario Elie only appeared in just 45 games due to wrist and arm injuries.
-At mid-season, the team signed free agent Sam Mack, who previously played in the Continental Basketball Association, as the team held a 31–18 record at the All-Star break.
-Despite the injuries and a 7-game losing streak in March, the Rockets finished in third place in the Midwest Division with a 48–34 record, and earned the fifth seed in the Western Conference.
+With the addition of Bryant and Recasner, the Rockets got off to a fast start by winning ten of their first eleven games of the regular season, and later on held a 31–18 record at the All-Star break.
+However, injuries were an issue all season long, as Clyde Drexler only played 52 games due to knee and ankle injuries, while Sam Cassell only played 61 games due to elbow and foot injuries, and Mario Elie only appeared in just 45 games due to wrist and arm injuries.
+At mid-season, the team signed free agent Sam Mack, who previously played in the Continental Basketball Association.
+Despite the injuries and a seven-game losing streak in March, the Rockets finished in third place in the Midwest Division with a 48–34 record, and earned the fifth seed in the Western Conference.

 Hakeem Olajuwon averaged 26.9 points, 10.9 rebounds, 3.6 assists, 1.6 steals and 2.9 blocks per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive Second Team, while Drexler averaged 19.3 points, 7.2 rebounds, 5.8 assists and 2.0 steals per game.
-In addition, Cassell played a sixth man role, averaging 14.5 points and 4.6 assists per game off the bench, while Robert Horry provided the team with 12.0 points, 5.8 rebounds, 4.0 assists, 1.6 steals and 1.5 blocks per game, and also led them with 142 three-point field goals, Elie provided with 11.1 points per game, and Mack contributed 10.8 points per game.
+In addition, Cassell played a sixth man role off the bench, averaging 14.5 points and 4.6 assists per game, while Robert Horry provided the team with 12.0 points, 5.8 rebounds, 4.0 assists, 1.6 steals and 1.5 blocks per game, and also led them with 142 three-point field goals, Elie provided with 11.1 points per game, and Mack contributed 10.8 points per game.
 Chucky Brown averaged 8.6 points and 5.4 rebounds per game, while Bryant provided with 8.6 points and 4.9 rebounds per game off the bench, three-point specialist Kenny Smith contributed 8.5 points and 3.6 assists per game, and Recasner contributed 6.9 points and 2.7 assists per game.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Olajuwon and Drexler were both selected for the 1996 NBA All-Star Game, as members of the Western Conference All-Star team.
-Olajuwon also finished in fourth place in Most Valuable Player voting, and in fifth place in Defensive Player of the Year voting, while Cassell finished in fourth place in Sixth Man of the Year voting, and head coach Rudy Tomjanovich finished in fifth place in Coach of the Year voting.
+Olajuwon finished in fourth place in Most Valuable Player voting, and also finished in fifth place in Defensive Player of the Year voting, while Cassell finished in fourth place in Sixth Man of the Year voting, and head coach Rudy Tomjanovich finished in fifth place in Coach of the Year voting.

-In the Western Conference First Round of the 1996 NBA playoffs, the Rockets defeated the 4th-seeded Los Angeles Lakers in four games; All-Star guard Magic Johnson had come out of his retirement midway through the regular season, and would retire again after the Lakers' loss to the Rockets.
-However, the Rockets would be swept in the Western Conference Semi-finals by the Seattle SuperSonics in four straight games.
-The SuperSonics would reach the 1996 NBA Finals, but eventually fell in six games to the Michael Jordan-led Chicago Bulls.
+The Rockets finished 19th in the NBA in home-game attendance, with an attendance of 667,840 at The Summit during the regular season.